 The Student Government at Utica (SGU) financially supports over 35+ student-run clubs, a student-run literary publication, a campus cable television station, radio station, Esports, the Wildcat Events Board, and other student organizations.
 Additionally, the SGU supports major campus programming and special events.
 Throughout the year, a number of campus wide special events are held which involve not only students but their families and alumni as well.
 SGU serves as the liaison between the student body and administration and campus partners alike.
-Throughout each term, any noted concerns are addressed through multiple committees and used with the responsible parties of those areas.
+Throughout each term, any noted concerns are addressed through multiple committees and discussed with the responsible parties of those areas.
 Collaborative projects and initiatives have been promoted and completed by the different stakeholders.
+The SUNY Poly ABC Career Closet provides students access to professional attire for internship and job interviews, conferences, or other professional development opportunities.
+The goal of the ABC Career Closet is to remove financial barriers that prevent students from looking and feeling their best throughout the internship and job application process.
+At the ABC Career Closet, students can browse, try on, and take/borrow up to three clothing items.
+Located in the SGU suite on the second level of the Student Center.